Learn more about how the Cal Poly Humboldt Library can help

-The print ASA Style Guide is located in the Reference Collection: ref HM 569.
+The print ASA Style Guide is located at the Reserve Desk on the first floor of the library: HM 569.
 A44 2010

-ASA style is based on The Chicago Manual of Style, which is also located in the Reference Collection: ref Z253 .U69 2010
+ASA style is based on The Chicago Manual of Style, which is also located on reserve: Z253 .U69 2017

 See online guides to ASA and Chicago: